-Cannes is an attractive coastal town and resort situated in the heart of the French Riviera, on the Mediterranean coast.
+Cannes is an attractive coastal town and resort in the heart of the French Riviera, on the Mediterranean coast of south-east France.

 Since the end of the 19th century, and perhaps even more so than any other Cote d'Azur town, Cannes is associated with the rich and famous.
-This is in part due to the prestigious annual Cannes Film Festival ensuring that the city name is broadcast to every home in the western world along with a list of glittering celebrities photographed in the sunshine with a palm tree backdrop.
+This is in part due to the prestigious annual Cannes Film Festival and its celebrities photographed here in the sunshine with a palm tree backdrop.

-The image is not far wrong - Cannes does attract the jet-set and the rich and famous, and the city reflects it.
+This image of the resort is not far wrong - Cannes does attract the jet-set and the rich and famous, and the city reflects it.
 In reality there is perhaps slightly less to see and do - beach and expensive bars and restaurants aside - in Cannes than in some of the other Riviera resorts, but the chance to walk in the footsteps of your movie heroes helps to compensate...

 I should first say that despite the bad press given to Cannes in several French guide books we thoroughly enjoyed it and recommend a visit!
 Start your visit in the main harbour area in the centre of Cannes.

 Situated along the sea edge the harbour glitters with the reflections of the sun from the many yachts harboured here.
 Walk a bit further along this coastal section and you are on the famous Boulevard de la Croisette.